 This works great if you only need to clear out the non-formula contents of a worksheet once in a while.
 If you need to do it more often, then you can simply use the macro recorder to record the above steps.
 Or, if you prefer, you can create your own macro from scratch, such as the following one:

-Sub ClearAllButFormulas() Dim wks As Worksheet 'ignore errors in case there is only formulas On Error Resume Next For Each wks In Worksheets wks.Cells.SpecialCells(xlCellTypeConstants).ClearContents Next On Error GoTo 0 Set wks = Nothing End Sub
+Sub ClearAllButFormulas() Dim wks As Worksheet 'Ignore errors in case there are only formulas On Error Resume Next For Each wks In Worksheets wks.Cells.SpecialCells(xlCellTypeConstants).ClearContents Next On Error GoTo 0 Set wks = Nothing End Sub

 This macro is particularly useful if you need to clear out all the non-formula cells in an entire workbook.
 The reason is because it does the clearing on every worksheet in the entire workbook, without you needing to do the clearing manually.